acronis/go-raml/README.md

 ### Define static configuration

 On top of the type definition system, RAML allows defining metadata using custom typed annotations.
-One of the ways that a custom annotation may be used by processors is to create a static configuration. that is validated against a specific schema.
+One of the ways in which a custom annotation can be used by processors is creating a static configuration that is validated against a specific schema.
 For example:

 ```yaml